 Quonset/Davisville Bike Path

 The Quonset/Davisville Bike in North Kingstown was built by RIDOT and the Quonset Development Corporation.
-Hugging the edge of the Quonset Business Park, the path extends 2.5 miles from Post Road (Route 1) to the Calf Pasture Point nature area in North Kingstown.
-It provides a unique recreational asset to the state's largest industrial park and runs along the northern edge of the park, serving as a recreational asset to both workers and nearby residents.
+Hugging the edge of the Quonset Business Park, the path extends 3.7 miles from Post Road (Route 1) to Pettee Ave. at the Mt.
+View neighborhood in North Kingstown.
 Get Map »

 The bike path opened for public use in July 2009.